 When we dance together we build community through having fun together, nonverbal communication, and learning how to move in the same space and in relationship to each other.
 Children become each other's teachers as we collaborate in the dance.

-Since 2007, Marissa has been bringing the flavor of her rich travel experiences to World Dance.
-Having twice spent a month studying traditional dance in Guinea West Africa and 20 years in Seattle classes, this is by far her area of specialization.
-An avid traveler, Marissa has also journeyed to Greece, Turkey, Ireland, Bali Indonesia, Mexico, Costa Rica, Italy, Netherlands, Spain, Puerto Rico, Cuba and Hawaii — often studying dance where she ventures.
+Marissa has been teaching dance and movement for young children since 2007.
+Marissa passionately believes in giving children a greater awareness of their global community through sharing dances from around the world.
+An avid traveler, Marissa brings the flavor of her rich travel experiences to World Dance.
+She has a special love of Guinean Dance having twice spent a month studying traditional dance in Guinea West Africa and 20 years in Seattle classes.
+In more recent years, Marissa's passion has been for Polynesian Dance.
 Marissa is a student of cultural dances and is deeply grateful to her many teachers.
-She highly encourages all her students to learn more about these dances from experts, especially ones from the dance's heritage.
-See Honoring Cultures.
+She highly encourages all her students to learn more about these dances from experts, especially ones from the dance’s culture.